gustofied/P2Engine/p2engine/README.md

 - OpenAI API key

 _I run things on my Mac, you might/will need to do some tiny tweaks if you're on a different setup!_

+_The following setup is and suebseqeunt documnation should suffice but there is still ålenty to be written on here, going to work on that_

 ##### Installation